Skip to main content

 7. Grazing & Crop Damage

-• NSW Government lists grazing damage as a key indicator of feral deer presence.
+NSW Government identifies grazing damage as a key indicator of feral deer presence on rural properties.

 8. Bedding Areas

-• Often found in sheltered areas such as blackberry thickets or forest edges.
+• Depressions in dense cover such as blackberry thickets or forest edges

 Seeing increasing deer activity on your property?
 Book a property assessment and get a tailored management plan in place before numbers escalate.